Boerger Research Fund in Alzheimer’s Disease and Neurocognitive Disorders — $75,000

 The American Society of Neuroradiology funds imaging-based research that advance our understanding of Alzheimer’s disease, help identify new treatment strategies, provide information to improve care for people with dementia, and further our knowledge of brain health and disease prevention.

-This award supports investigators at every professional stage and is specifically designed to help talented young scientists establish careers in Alzheimer’s imaging research.
+This grant supports investigators at every professional stage and is specifically designed to help talented young scientists establish careers in Alzheimer’s imaging research.
 All proposals must have a clear focus on Alzheimer’s disease and may also include other neurodegenerative diseases.
 Ultimately, the goal of this program is to translate the research into strategies to increase understanding of the mechanism of Alzheimer’s disease to help stratify populations and possible treatments.
 Therefore, animal studies are not appropriate for this request for applications (RFA).
 Submissions from collaborative research that have experience across aging and neurodegenerative diseases are strongly encouraged.
 Novel and creative ideas are sought, and proposals should also demonstrate feasibility.

 If a junior faculty, the candidate must be under the direct supervision of an ASNR Senior Member, who is willing to act as mentor and project supervisor.

-B. Preference will be given to innovative proposals that are felt likely to advance the field of neuroradiology or our understanding of fundamental aspects of physiology or pathophysiology through neuroradiology research.
-Research may involve any aspect of neuroradiology and may include for instance projects related to: technology assessment, patient outcomes, health services research, physiological neuroimaging using PWI, fMRI, DTI/HARDI, ASL, MR spectroscopy, PET, MEG, CT or MR related techniques and multimodal technology; or the development or evaluation of interventional and therapeutic procedures in neuroradiology.
+B. Preference will be given to innovative proposals that are felt likely to advance the field of neuroradiology or our understanding of fundamental aspects of physiology or pathophysiology through neuroradiology Research may involve any aspect of neuroradiology and may include for instance projects related to: technology assessment, patient outcomes, health services research, physiological neuroimaging using PWI, fMRI, DTI/HARDI, ASL, MR spectroscopy, PET, MEG, CT or MR related techniques and multimodal technology; or the development or evaluation of interventional and therapeutic procedures in neuroradiology.
 Meta-analyses will also be considered.
 Retrospective reviews will be considered less favorable.

 C. The research proposal must have a clearly stated, testable hypothesis and well-developed aims.

-D. An itemized budget is required as part of the award proposal submission.
-Funds (up to the maximum of the award) may be apportioned as required by the investigator but must be briefly justified in the application.
+D. An itemized budget is required as part of the grant proposal submission.
+Funds (up to the maximum of the grant) may be apportioned as required by the investigator but must be briefly justified in the application.
 Examples of fund use might include but are not limited to: (I) salary support for protected research time for the investigator, (ii) salary support for associated staff (e.g. research assistants and/or PhD collaborators), (iii) appropriate equipment and/or scanner time access, and combinations of the above.

 E. If applicable, the ASNR Senior Member who is the mentor should be an individual with expertise in research or teaching in health services research, functional neuroimaging, interventional neuroradiology, or other area related to the proposed project.
 This mentor will serve to guide the project and must be willing to take responsibility for its performance and completion.
 A letter of support from the mentor detailing the program should be submitted with the application.